-Built with over 7,000 islands, the Philippines is another country to consider if you want to study humanities for your bachelor’s, master’s, or doctoral degree.
+Made up of 7,641 islands, the Philippines is another country to consider if you want to study humanities for your bachelor’s, master’s, or doctoral degree.
 This country is known for its abundant natural places, delicacies, and more.
-Aside from that, the nation has a long list of historical events, starting from their discovery.
+Aside from that, the nation has a long precolonial, colonial, and contemporary history.
 Studying here will give you a diverse perspective on culture, people, and traditions.

 Top Schools Offering Humanities Programs in the Philippines